etiennerognin/PRL2023_mechanochem_dataset/README.rst

 Note that the bead-rod algorithm and dimension normalization are described in a previous study (see Rognin et al. https://www.repository.cam.ac.uk/bitstream/1810/279443/1/multiscale_revision_clean.pdf)

+Other
+^^^^^

+The notebook ``JHTD_turbulence.ipynb`` has been used to extract data from the Johns Hopkins Turbulence Databases and is provided here for illustrative purposes only (it is not necessary to run this file).

 License
 -------